Code of Business Conduct and Ethics

 The Company is committed to maintaining a workplace free from sexual and other forms of unlawful discrimination and harassment.

-Discrimination or harassment based on race, color, sex, religion, national origin, citizenship status, age, genetic information, physical or mental disability, veteran status, pregnancy or other legally protected status, or engaging in activity protected under antidiscrimination laws will not be tolerated.
+Discrimination or harassment based on race, color, sex, sexual orientation, religion, national origin, citizenship status, age, genetic information, physical or mental disability, veteran status, pregnancy or other legally protected status, or engaging in activity protected under antidiscrimination laws will not be tolerated.

 The Company will respond promptly to all reports of such discrimination or harassment, whether by supervisors, co-workers or non-employees.
 Employees should be aware that violation of this policy will lead to disciplinary action up to and including termination of employment.

-“Harassment” includes any and all conduct, whether physical, verbal, written or graphic, based upon race, color, sex, religion, national origin, citizenship status, age, genetic information, physical or mental disability, veteran status, pregnancy or other legally protected status, or engaging in protected activity.
+“Harassment” includes any and all conduct, whether physical, verbal, written or graphic, based upon race, color, sex, sexual orientation, religion, national origin, citizenship status, age, genetic information, physical or mental disability, veteran status, pregnancy or other legally protected status, or engaging in protected activity.
 Such harassment includes, without limitation, severe or pervasive conduct that:

 • Creates a hostile or intimidating work environment

 • Substantially interferes with the ability of others to perform their work

 • Denies employment opportunity to others